naumansqb/CarDealership/README.md

-# Project Title
+# Car Dealership Management System

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This Java console application simulates a dealership inventory management system, which is useful for the employees of a dealership.
+The application allows users to search, add, and remove vehicles from inventory while maintaining persistent storage in a CSV file.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user I want to have the option to add vehicles so that my inventory is accurately represented.
+- As a user, I want each menu option to perform the correct action so that I can see results based on my request.
+- As a user, I would like my dealership information to be stored correctly so that I can access the details and inventory reliably.
+- As a user, I want to remove a vehicle so that my inventory is accurate and so my changes are saved after closing program.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want the program to load my dealership information when it starts so that I can interact with my inventory.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want a display function to show the home screen menu so that I can interact with the dealership program.

+## Developer Stories
+- As a developer I want to create all the classes required for the dealership application so that the project has a complete structure for initial commit.
+- As a developer I want to create a private helper method that will help me display different lists of vehicle so I don't have to repeat the same logic multiple times.
+- As a developer, I want a method that pulls the full inventory and displays it so that it can be verified that the csv file is loading data to the lists properly.
+-
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.